Serbs of Croatia: World War II

-Budisavljević and her team was assisted by the Croatian Red Cross and the Zagreb Archdiocese branch of Caritas.
-Thousands of rescued Serb children were placed with ethnic Croat families from Zagreb and rural communities.

-The Ustasha policy towards Serbs further drove a number of them to join either Chetniks or the Yugoslav Partisans who were particularly strong in the regions of Lika, Kordun and Banovina.
-In 1941–42, the majority of Partisans in Croatia were Serbs, but by October 1943 the majority were Croats.
+The Ustasha policy towards Serbs further drove a number of them to join either Chetniks or the Yugoslav Partisans who were particularly strong in the regions of Lika, Kordun, and Banija.
+In 1941–42 most Partisans fighting in Croatia were Serbs, but by October 1943 the majority were Croats.
 This change was partly due to the decision of a key Croatian Peasant Party member, Božidar Magovac, to join the Partisans in June 1943, and partly due to the surrender of Italy in September 1943.
 Furthermore, Ustashe authorities ceding Northern Dalmatia to fascist Italy, Italian terror of the population and misrule of the Ustashe and Axis invaders would further push Croats towards the partisans.
 At the moment of the capitulation of Italy to the Allies, the Serbs and Croats were participating equally according to their respective population sizes as it was in Yugoslavia as a whole.
-Eventually, Serbian percentage dropped in favour of Croats by the end of the war amounting to 28.6% in 1944 in Croatia.
+By the end of the war, the Serb share of Partisans in Croatia had fallen sharply in favor of Croats, dropping to 28.6% in 1944.
 The Serb contribution to Croatian Partisans represented more than their proportion of the local population.